 Examines the causes and consequences of language conflict in Canada and other countries to explain the distinctive persistence and intensity of such disputes.
-Particular attention is devoted to the constitutional protection afforded languages and the socio-economic foundations of language conflict as
+Particular attention is devoted to the constitutional protection afforded languages and the socio-economic foundations of language conflict as well as the role of symbolism in such disputes.
+(Also listed under Canadian Studies and Public Policy Studies)

-Selected Topics in Political Studies 0.5 unit
+Selected Topics in Political Studies

-Selected Topics in Political Studies 0.5 unit
+Selected Topics in Political Studies

-Prerequisite: 1.0 unit in Political Studies or permission of the instructor

-An opportunity for students to explore selected areas of interest at an advanced level.
+Prerequisite: 1.0 unit of POLS or permission of the instructor An opportunity for students to explore selected areas of interest at an advanced level.
 (Also listed under Public Policy Studies)